-(Fair Housing Act, 42 U.S.C. § 3604(a),(c),(f): Familial Status, Sex, Disability, Race, and National Origin Discrimination)
+(Fair Housing Act, 42 U.S.C. § 3604(a), (c), (d), (f): Familial Status, Sex, Disability, Race, and National Origin Discrimination)

-129. Plaintiffs restate and incorporate by reference the preceding paragraphs above as if fully set forth herein.

-130. The housing advertised for rent or sale on Facebook using the platform described above are "dwellings" as defined by the Fair Housing Act, 42 U.S.C. § 3602(b).

-131. Facebook's creation of preset categories on its advertising platform that facilitate unlawful discrimination in housing advertisements illegally discriminated against, and continues to discriminate against, Plaintiffs by:

-- a.
-Making unavailable or denying, a dwelling to any person because of sex, familial status, race or national origin.
+- 146. Plaintiffs restate and incorporate by reference the preceding paragraphs above as if fully set forth herein. - 147.
+The housing advertised for rent or sale on Facebook using the platform described above are "dwellings" as defined by the Fair Housing Act, 42 U.S.C. § 3602(b). - 148.
+Facebook's creation of unlawful preset categories on its advertising platform, exploitation of user data to create those categories, and use of those categories to create discriminatory "suggested" or "lookalike" audiences illegally discriminated against, and continues to discriminate against, Plaintiffs by: - a.
+Making unavailable or denying a dwelling to any person because of sex, familial status, race or national origin.
 42 U.S.C. § 3604(a). - b.
 Making, printing, or publishing, or causing to be made, printed, or published any notice, statement, or advertisement, with respect to the sale or rental of a dwelling that indicates any preference, limitation, or discrimination based on sex, disability familial status, race or national origin, or an intention to make any such preference, limitation, or discrimination.
 42 U.S.C. § 3604(c). - c.
+Representing to any person because of race, color, religion, sex, disability, familial status, or national origin that any dwelling is not available for inspection, sale, or rental when such dwelling is in fact so available.
+42 U.S.C.A. § 3604(d).
-Making unavailable or denying, a dwelling to any buyer or renter because of a disability of (A) that buyer or renter, (B) a person residing in or intending to reside in that dwelling after it is so sold, rented, or made available; or (C) any person associated with that buyer or renter.
-42 U.S.C. § 3604(f).

-132. Plaintiffs are aggrieved persons as defined by the Fair Housing Act, 42 U.S.C.

-§ 3602(i), and as a direct and proximate result of Defendant's unlawful discriminatory conduct have sustained damages.

-133. Accordingly, under 42 U.S.C. § 3613(c), Plaintiffs are entitled to actual damages, punitive damages, injunctive relief, and reasonable attorneys' fees and costs.
+- d.
+Making unavailable or denying, a dwelling to any buyer or renter because of a disability of (A) that buyer or renter; (B) a person residing in or intending to reside in that dwelling after it is so sold, rented, or made available; or (C) any person associated with that buyer or renter.
+42 U.S.C. § 3604(f)(1). - 149.
+Plaintiffs are aggrieved persons as defined by the Fair Housing Act, 42 U.S.C. § 3602(i), and have sustained damages as a direct and proximate result of Defendant's unlawful discriminatory conduct. - 150.
+Accordingly, under 42 U.S.C. § 3613(c), Plaintiffs are entitled to actual damages, punitive damages, injunctive relief, and reasonable attorneys' fees and costs.